 And always to know that ‘this too shall pass’.

-Depression can be very difficult to admit to but I don’t fear being thought weak for admitting my struggles, because I know from experience just how much strength it takes to overcome them.
+Depression is very difficult to admit to but I don’t fear being thought weak for admitting my struggles.
+I know from experience just how much strength it takes to overcome them.